Francesca Sundsten: Life and career

 Sundsten taught at Stanford University, the Pratt Institute, and Cornish College of the Arts.

 Sundsten, who played bass for the art-punk Seattle band The Beakers, was married to King Crimson drummer Bill Rieflin.

 On August 7, 2019, it was announced that Sundsten had died from complications of lymphoma.
-Toyah Willcox, in announcing the death of Bill Rieflin, confirmed that the date of her death had been March 9, 2019.
+Toyah Willcox, in announcing the death of Bill Rieflin one year later, confirmed that the date of her death had been March 9, 2019.